The Best Structure for Property Developers

 How the Structure Works

-The structure that often works best for small developers is a Pty Ltd company doing the development work, with a family trust owning the shares in that company.
+The structure that often works best for developers is a Company knows as doing the development work, with a discretionary trust owning 100% of the shares in that company.

 It looks like this: